 The field of occupational health has made numerous contributions to environmental health history.
 From about 1500 to the mid-1800s, recognition grew regarding the contribution of occupationally related exposures to adverse health conditions.
 There are many examples of explorations of the impacts of unsafe and hazardous working environments on the health of workers, especially the effects of exposures to toxic metals and hazards that occurred among miners.
 Among the historically important figures in occupational health were Paracelsus (1493-1541), Agricola (1494-1555), Bernardino Ramazzini (1633-1714), Percival Pott (1714-1788), and Alice Hamilton (1869-1970).
-See Chapter 3 for information on Paracelsus, Chapter 2 for information about Percival Pott, and Chapter 13 for a discussion of Agricola, Ramazzini, and Hamilton; Chapter 13 also provides information on other historically important individuals in the field of occupational health.
+See the chapter on environmental toxicology for information on Paracelsus, the chapter on environmental epidemiology for information about Percival Pott, and the chapter on occupational health for a discussion of Agricola, Ramazzini, and Hamilton; the chapter on occupational health also provides information on other historically important individuals in the field of occupational health.